storj/docs/app/(docs)/object-mount/user-guides/tips/page.md

 There are some general ideas presented in [user-guide-core-concepts](../user-guides/core-concepts) that should help inform usage of object storage with your software.
 For example, object storage is not very good for high IOPS work loads, so prefer to use [Object Mount Fusion](Object Mount-fusion-guide) for that use-case.

 The following are some applications for which we have additional guidance when using then in combination with Object Mount.
-If you have more to add to the list, let us and the community know on our [forum](https://forum.storj.io).
+If you have more to add to the list, let us and the community know at our [help desk](https://supportdcs.storj.io/hc/en-us/requests/new).

 ## Applications